-Amount(s) Source(s) 2500 Lottery: Instructional Materials 4000-4999: Books And Supplies Students will receive incentives during school rallies when demonstrating good grades and good behavior.
+Amount(s) Source(s) 2,000 Lottery: Instructional Materials 4000-4999: Books And Supplies Students will receive incentives during school rallies when demonstrating good grades and good behavior.
+Incentives will also be raffled at various points throughout the quarter as a reward for positive behavior.